-- Applicants must submit a one-page autobiography or 2- to 3- minute video that includes personal gaming experiences, e-sports achievements, and future career goals. - Official U.S. High School Transcript - Admissions application for the OA-SPM program - Applicants must be local-area residents and first-time UoNA enrollees. - Applicants must be accepted to the OA-SPM program and enroll for term of acceptance. - Student must maintain continuous program enrollment with no more than one quarter off per year and a cumulative GPA of 2.0 or higher or the student will lose eligibility for this scholarship. - Scholarships are awarded as tuition credit only.
+- Applicants must submit an Esports Scholarship Application Form, which includes a portfolio of gameplay experience and accomplishments. - Applicants must be accepted to a degree program and enroll for the term of acceptance. - Students must maintain satisfactory academic progress and continuous program enrollment with no more than one quarter off per year. - Scholarships are awarded as tuition credit only.
 No cash value. - UoNA may use the student's story for marketing and promotional purposes.